 Change Signature is available from the name of a function or method, not from a parameter list.
-Invoke the command via the context menu of the text editor, or via the Quick Refactoring Menu (Shift+Alt+Q).
+Invoke the command via the context menu of the text editor, or via the Quick Action and Refactoring menu (Shift+Alt+Q).

 After invoking Change Signature, a dialog opens containing a current signature and all call sites that can be changed.